av-erencelik/sevdem-page/README.md

   <br>
   6- How to import and export elements from one .js file to another.
   <br>
-  7- difference between innerHTML and TextContent properties.
+  7- Difference between innerHTML and TextContent properties.
   <br>
   8- How to publish only dist folder of webpack project on github pages.
   <br>